Fuzz (film): Critical reception

-Controversy
+Controversies

 In Boston on October 2, 1973, 24-year-old white woman Evelyn Wagler was walking to her car with a two-gallon can of gasoline.
 Six black teenagers dragged her into an alley and forced her to pour gasoline on herself.
 She complied and was then set ablaze by the teenagers, who walked away laughing.
 The hate crime occurred during a racially tense period in Boston.
 After the incident, the press reported that Fuzz had aired on nationwide television the previous weekend and that the perpetrators may have reenacted an attack portrayed in the movie.
 The case was never solved.

 In Miami on October 20, 1973, 38-year-old Charles Scales, a homeless person sleeping outdoors behind an abandoned building, was approached by a group of teenagers, doused with gasoline and set on fire.
 Two other homeless people were also attacked in the same incident but escaped.
 A survivor stated that the teenagers "were laughing and throwing gas and striking matches" at them.
 The film was mentioned in news reports about the murder, as the attack closely resembled one of its scenes.
 This murder did not appear to have been racially motivated.

 The incidents led to a careful review by network television Standards and Practices departments and a general feeling among the public that television violence was inspiring real-life acts of violence.
 Networks were forced to curb the amount of violence that they broadcast throughout the decade, and Fuzz was temporarily withdrawn from television broadcast until it returned to cable television years later.

+Home media

+The film was released on Blu-ray by Kino Lorber in October 2016.